Your treatment options are determined based on the type and stage of your lymphoma, your age, and your overall health.

 - Stem cell transplant.
 A stem cell transplant is a procedure that involves very high doses of chemotherapy or radiation with the goal of killing the lymphoma cells that may not be killed with standard doses.
 Later, healthy stem cells — your own or from a donor — are injected into your body, where they can form new healthy blood cells.

 - Medications that deliver radiation directly to cancer cells.
 Radioimmunotherapy drugs are made of monoclonal antibodies that carry radioactive isotopes.
 This allows the antibody to attach to cancer cells and deliver radiation directly to the cells.
-Two radioimmunotherapy drugs — ibritumomab (Zevalin) and tositumomab (Bexxar) — are used to treat lymphoma.
+One radioimmunotherapy drug — ibritumomab tiuxetan (Zevalin) — is used to treat lymphoma.